dask/governance/governance.md

 The Dask Project (The Project) is an open source software project.
 The goal of The Project is to
-develop open source software and enable parallel computing within the PyData software ecosystem.
+develop open source software and enable parallel computing within the Python software ecosystem.
 The Software developed by The Project is released under the BSD-3-Clause (or similar) open source license, developed openly and hosted in public GitHub repositories under the